-Should you use Affinity Designer in 2025?
+Should Affinity Designer be used in 2025?

 My experience with Affinity Designer